 13. Cataract Falls

 Despite being the most miniature waterfall, Cataract Falls is one of the most popular due to its proximity to Gatlinburg and the northern entrance to the Great Smoky Mountains National Park.
 Walk the first half-mile of the Cove Mountain Trail hiking trail to the base of the falls, which begins at the Sugarlands Visitor Center.

 The Cataract Branch, which flows like a stream from the direction of the falls, runs alongside the level path leading to Cataract Falls.
 This gentle cascade can be found in a setting surrounded by flowering rhododendrons in the springtime.

 14. Virgin Falls

-Virgin Falls, with its fascinating geographical formations and serene natural setting, is one of the unique waterfalls in Tennessee.
+Virgin Falls, with its fascinating geographical formations and serene natural setting, is one of the unique waterfalls.
 It’s also only 2 hours away from Chattanooga and Nashville, making it a great day trip from either city.